ryandeng1/ParEval/drivers/README.md

 #   --log-build-errors    On build error, display the stderr of the build process.
 #   --log-runs            Display the stderr and stdout of runs.
 #   --launch-configs      Use launch-configs-speedcode.json, this specifies how the executables are run.
+#   --code_opt            Set to True if want to run evaluation on a Code Optimization task and False to run evaluation on a code completion task.
+Set this to True.
 ```

 The launch configurations (node counts and launch commands) are defined in a